jissereitsma/magento-event-calendar/README.md

 files under `data/` while a PHP codebase under `src/` parses these files into the following feeds:

-- iCal feed for usage with Google Calendar and others
+- An [iCal feed](https://raw.githubusercontent.com/jissereitsma/magento-event-calendar/master/feeds/events.ics) could be configured into Google Calendar, Outlook and other agenda systems.
-- JSON feed for usage in AJAX tools
+- A [JSON feed](https://raw.githubusercontent.com/jissereitsma/magento-event-calendar/master/feeds/events.json) could be configured as you see fit.

 ## Todo
 - Parse files from `data/*.json` via JSON reader into `feeds`